 Preschools of the Future

-Planet Aid supported the Preschools of the Future project in China through its sister organization, HPP-China.
-The schools were established in remote poverty stricken areas where there is no early childhood education.
-Teachers were recruited locally and trained on the job.
-The project renovated and beautified schools that had been shut down and created a new active network of preschools.
+Planet Aid supported the Preschools of the Future project in China through its sister organization, HPP China.
+The schools were established in remote, poverty stricken areas where there is no early childhood education.
+The project renovated and beautified schools that had been shut down, and created a new, active network of preschools.
 Teachers were recruited from the local rural community and trained in how to manage preschools, how to better engage children, and other topics.
 Training for parents was also provided, offering them more knowledge and skills in helping their children to develop and grow.

-The preschools were organized in county units of 100 schools divided into 5 township units.
+The preschools were organized in county units of 100 schools divided into five township units.
 The preschools were situated in Yunnan, Sichuan, and Chongqing provinces.
-In Shangrila, 11 pre-schools were opened and 19 were opened in Zhenkang.
+In Shangrila, 11 preschools were opened and 19 were opened in Zhenkang.

-HPP China implemented community development projects in cooperation with the Chinese government on a national and provincial level.
-The projects focused on improving the welfare of children by reducing poverty and securing food and drinking water, improving health and hygiene, organizing childcare, and supporting sustainable farming methods.
+HPP China implemented Child Aid in cooperation with the Chinese government on a national and provincial level.
+The projects focused on improving the welfare of children by reducing poverty, securing food and drinking water, improving health and hygiene, organizing childcare, and supporting sustainable farming methods.
 In Zhenkang, more than 500 families participated in projects that encompassed tree planting, sanitation improvement, drinking water improvements, solar water heater installation, and cultural activities.

-This project was launched to help reduce the burden of tuberculosis in China by 2015 in line with the Chinese Millennium Development Goals and the Ministry of Health's targets.
+This project was launched to help reduce the burden of tuberculosis in China by 2015, a timeframe that was in line with the Chinese Millennium Development Goals and the Ministry of Health's targets.
 The goal was to increase public knowledge of TB prevention and treatment, reduce discrimination against TB patients, and mobilize people with symptoms to get tested.
 To hit those targets, the program utilized a number of methods, including face-to-face outreach, workplace education, and large-scale community events.